raspberrypilearning/scouts-do-it-pass-it/template/en/content.md

 1. Open the MakeCode editor using this link: rpf.io/makecode.

-2. Add a new variable to store the action that the player needs to take:
+2. Add a new variable called **action** to store the action that the player needs to take:

   ![Add an action variable](images/doit-action-variable.png)